rcl-ssl/docs/portal/automatic-renewal.md

 ## RCL API and SDK

-If you need to create a custom solution to renew SSL/TLS certificates in your server or system, you can use the RCL API or the C# SDK.
+If you need to create a custom solution to renew SSL/TLS certificates in your server or system, you can use the RCL API or the RCL SDK.

 ### RCL API